dppdppd/Trunkfish/README.md

 I wrote __Trunkfish__ because I wanted a periodic hardlinked-based backup system that I could use to backup our home Macs onto the home DroboFS.
 The considered alternatives were TimeMachine and rsnapshot.

 Unlike Time Machine, __Trunkfish__ does not use a sparsebundle filesystem image as a destination for the backup.
 The primary advantage is that it's not prone to total corruption like Time Machine was.
-I got fed up losing the entire backup with all of its history every time the lan hiccuped and the sparsebundle broke.
+I got fed up losing the entire backup with all of its history, every time the lan hiccuped and the sparsebundle broke.

 Not bound by a difficult-to-crack and fragile filesystem image,__Trunkfish__ simply creates a directory for each day dated as such (e.g. "/2011-11-1/") and puts a complete snapshot of the desired directory onto the server.
 No special software or scripting knowledge is necessary to browse the entire backup history.
 The directories are clearly labeled by date and can be browsed and explored with any file manager, such as Finder.